sourcegraph/sourcegraph-public-snapshot/doc/dev/how-to/testing.md

     })
 ```

-Notice how this test doesn't assuming anything about `UserProfilePage` aside from that is should have a heading, input field and some rendered output that can be updated by the user.
+Notice how this test doesn't assuming anything about `UserProfilePage` aside from that it should have a heading, input field and some rendered output that can be updated by the user.
 We could completely refactor this component and, as long as the raw functionality remained the same, the test will still pass.

 For more documentation and examples of how to write these tests, please see the [testing-library docs](https://testing-library.com/docs/react-testing-library/intro/).